46th Berlin International Film Festival

 The 46th annual Berlin International Film Festival was held from 15 to 26 February 1996.
-The Golden Bear was awarded to British-American film Sense and Sensibility directed by Ang Lee.
+The Golden Bear was awarded to Sense and Sensibility directed by Ang Lee.

 The retrospective dedicated to American film director, producer and screenwriter William Wyler was shown at the festival.

-Jury
+Juries

+Main Competition

 The following people were announced as being on the jury for the festival: